Makos clinch semifinal spot with win

-The Tasman Makos have scored their gutsiest win of this year's ITM Cup rugby campaign with a semifinal clinching 28-19 win over Counties Manukau in Pukekohe last night.
+The Tasman Makos have scored their gutsiest win of this year's ITM Cup rugby campaign with a semifinal clinching 28-19 win over Counties Manukau in Pukekohe tonight.

 The Steelers were meant to win on their home ground at ECOLight Stadium and atone for last Saturday's last minute 32-28 loss to Waikato.